-As a Sixth Form student at Haggerston, you will have many privileges not available to main school pupils:
+As a Sixth Form student at Haggerston, you will have many privileges on your Haggerston Journey:

-- Sixth Form international trip - Designate sixth form common room and study area - Wide range of enrichment opportunities - Reward trips and visits - Chromebook lease scheme so you always have your own device for learning - Societies to support aspiring medics, law students and Oxbridge candidates - The Access Project specialist support for the university applications process including individual subject tuition and the opportunity to join the academic societies for medicine and dentistry, law and Oxbridge; a programme that ensures these are pathways to success.
+- Sixth Form international trip - Designated sixth form common room and study area - Wide range of enrichment opportunities - Reward trips and visits - Chromebook lease scheme so you always have your own device for learning - Societies to support aspiring medics, law students and Oxbridge candidates - The Access Project specialist support for the university applications process and the opportunity to join the academic societies for medicine and dentistry, law and Oxbridge; a programme that ensures these are pathways to success.

-- Opportunities to mentor younger students through our partnership with ReachOut! developing your leadership skills

-- Extended Project Qualification is standard for all students and favoured by universities

-- High quality work experience in Year 12

-- Become a future leader and support student voice and student leadership in the wider school
+- Become a future leader and support student voice through opportunities to lead the student union working towards the SSAT student leadership accreditation. - Extended Project Qualification is standard for all students - High quality work experience in Year 12 - Opportunity to run projects in the wider school community. - Mentoring for medicine and other career paths - Speaker programme - Bursaries - Enrichment sessions - Freedom to choose to study at home or school for certain periods on your timetable

-- Access inspiration sessions

-- Mentoring for medicine and other career paths

-- Speaker programme

-- Bursaries

-- Enrichment sessions